cskrasniak/cskrasniak.github.io/_pages/about.md

   - /about.html
 ---

-I'm a neuroscientist-turned-data scientist excited about exploring data to answer interesting questions and solve problems.
+I'm a data  with a background in neuroscience excited about exploring data to answer interesting questions and solve business problems.

 Experience
 ======
+- The Data Incubator — Data Science Fellow

 - Cold Spring Harbor Laboratory – Graduate researcher